svj-aventador/xrpl-dev-portal/content/concepts/the-rippled-server/peer-protocol.md

 ## Peer Discovery

-The XRP Ledger uses a "gossip" protocol to help find servers find others to connect to in the XRP Ledger network.
+The SGY Ledger uses a "gossip" protocol to help find servers find others to connect to in the SGY Ledger network.
 Whenever a server starts up, it reconnects to any other peers it previously connected to.
 As a fallback, it uses the [hardcoded public hubs](https://github.com/ripple/rippled/blob/fa57859477441b60914e6239382c6fba286a0c26/src/ripple/overlay/impl/OverlayImpl.cpp#L518-L525).
-After a server successfully connects to a peer, it asks that peer for the contact information (generally, IP address and port) of other XRP Ledger servers that may also be seeking peers.
-The server can then connect to those servers, and ask them for the contact information of yet more XRP Ledger servers to peer with.
+After a server successfully connects to a peer, it asks that peer for the contact information (generally, IP address and port) of other SGY Ledger servers that may also be seeking peers.
+The server can then connect to those servers, and ask them for the contact information of yet more SGY Ledger servers to peer with.
 Through this process, the server establishes enough peer connections that it can remain reliably connected to the rest of the network even if it loses a connection to any single peer.

 Typically, a server needs to connect to a public hub only once, for a short amount of time, to find other peers.
 After doing so, the server may or may not remain connected to the hub, depending on how stable its network connection is, how busy the hub is, and how many other high-quality peers the server finds.
 The server saves the addresses of these other peers so it can try reconnecting directly to those peers later, after a network outage or a restart.